Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 You could listen to someone who tells you a specific number, like 20.
 Well, what if you don’t have 20 great images?
 You’ll end up shoving crappy photos into your portfolio and that doesn’t help anyone.

 Show your best.
 If that means you only show five photos of a category, then it’s fine as long as those are your best work.
 Don’t feel pressured to add more photos to fill out space.

 Presenting Your Portfolio.

-I'm a fan of seeing large images on the web.
-Not full resolution, but large enough to fill the width of your browser.
+I’m a fan of seeing large images on the web.
+Not full resolution, but large enough to fill your browser’s width.
 With that in mind, I created a sample portfolio to see how it looked.